HIGHLIGHTS

 Having seen the Vivos and Honors of the world pump out folding phones so thin that they bend physics — and definitely our minds — I remember being quite unimpressed with the Galaxy Fold6.
 So, it was about time Samsung shifted gears, and shift gears they have.

 I have already mentioned how Samsung was getting outclassed in the same foldable space that it helped pioneer.
-However, Samsung Galaxy Z Fold7 is one of those substantial upgrades which gets you all excited.
+However, Samsung Galaxy Z Fold7 is one of those substantial upgrades that gets you all excited.
 With this phone, the brand flexes its muscles, tightens its grip, and shows all its might — as if to say, “I AM HERE”.
 (Yes, that’s an All Might reference.)

 This phone doesn’t make the Z Fold series a no-brainer choice by any means.
 But it does bring it back into the conversation and contention.

-Alrighty!
+Al-might Alright!
 I am excited to talk more about the Samsung Galaxy Z Fold7, so without further ado… let’s-a do:

 Samsung Galaxy Z Fold 7 Specifications